Kirbor Homes Listed by pear Ransomware Group

 - Let remediation specialists handle takedown requests across data brokers and exposed profiles so you do not have to chase every site yourself.

 Incidents like the Kirbor Homes breach show that corporate data leaks continue to create personal risk long after the initial headlines fade.
 Staying ahead requires more than one-time checks.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and 100-plus platforms, AI-powered identity-chain mapping that connects online handles to real identities, and hands-on remediation by specialists who manage takedowns for you.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and 100-plus platforms, AI-powered identity-chain mapping that connects online handles to real identities, and hands-on remediation by specialists who manage takedowns for you.
 Its household coverage also protects children’s gaming accounts that frequently become the next link in doxxing chains.
-Taking these steps now limits the damage from this breach and strengthens your family’s defenses against the next one.
+Taking these steps now limits the damage from this claimed breach and strengthens your family’s defenses against the next one.

 Related breaches